Dreller/GenericLoginForm/README.md

 1. Change `Application/RedirectPage` to set where whe user must be redirected after a successful authentication.
 1. Change `Database` accordingly to the comments.
 You must set the authentication data to reach your MySQL databse.
 Also, you have to set the name of the Table that contains your users, and the name of the column that contains Usercodes and Passwords.

+### Translations
+Set the default language to use if the user language is not supported, in `Application/Language`.
+By default, it's already set to `en`.
+GenericLoginForm is supplied with native support for French and English.
+Create your own language pack by:
+1. Copy file `_lang_en.php`.
+2. Rename the file by changing `en` with the language 2-letters code.
+3. Edit the file by changing values of variables.
+4. That's it!

+Oh, feel free to fork the project and submit a pull request to add your language in the main repo!

 ### Enable Registration
 Edit the `.login.config` file as follow:

 1. Change the `Registration/Enabled` to `Y` (for Yeah!).
-1. Customize the `Registration/Invite` and `Registration/Color` to something you like.
+1. Customize the `Registration/Color` to something you like.

 The basic registration form will ask for the user code and a password.
 Those will be saved to the MySQL fields you have set in the `Database` section.